Functors between Reedy model categories of diagrams: Examples

 \begin{itemize} \item Let $\alpha$ be of degree $2$, \item let $\gamma$ and $\delta$ be of degree $1$, and \item let $\beta$ be of degree 0. \end{itemize} $\cat D$ is then a Reedy category in which $\inv{\cat D} = \cat D$ and $\drc{\cat D}$ has only identity maps.

 Let $\cat C$ be the full subcategory of $\cat D$ on the objects $\{\alpha, \gamma, \delta\}$, and let $\cat C$ have the structure of a Reedy category that makes it a Reedy subcategory of $\cat D$.
-Although $\cat C$ is a Reedy subcategory of $\cat D$, it is not a fibering Reedy subcategory because the map $qp\colon \alpha \to \beta$ in $\inv{\cat D}$ has only two factorizations in which the first map is in $\inv{\cat C}$ and is not an identity map and the second is in $\inv{\cat D}$, $q\circ p$ and $s\circ r$, and neither of those factorizations maps to the other; thus the nerve of the category of such factorizations is nonempty and not connected. \thmref{thm:GoodisGood} thus implies that there is a model category $\cat M$ such that the restriction functor $\cat M^{\cat D} \to \cat M^{\cat C}$ is not a right Quillen functor. \end{ex}
+Although $\cat C$ is a Reedy subcategory of $\cat D$, it is not a fibering Reedy subcategory because the map $qp\colon \alpha \to \beta$ in $\inv{\cat D}$ has only two factorizations in which the first map is in $\inv{\cat C}$ and is not an identity map and the second is in $\inv{\cat D}$, $q\circ p$ and $s\circ r$, and neither of those factorizations maps to the other; thus the nerve of the category of such factorizations is nonempty and not connected. \thmref{thm:GoodisGood} thus implies that there is a model category $\cat M$ such that the restriction functor $\cat M^{\cat D} \to \cat M^{\cat C}$ is not a right Quillen functor.
+This is actually proved in \thmref{thm:RtGdNec}, which constructs a fibrant $\cat D$-diagram in the standard model category of topological spaces for which the induced $\cat C$-diagram is not fibrant.
+For the categories $\cat C$ and $\cat D$ of \exref{ex:NotGood}, that $\cat D$-diagram is the functor that takes every object of $\cat D$ to $I$, the unit interval, and takes every morphism of $\cat D$ to the identity map.
+This is a fibrant diagram because every matching map is a homeomorphism, and is thus a fibration.
+The induced $\cat C$-diagram is not fibrant, though, because the matching map at $\alpha$ is the diagonal map $I \to I\times I$, which is not a fibration. \end{ex}